VoltRipper

 • Price. ~$6,500 puts it above every trail-class value pick.

 • Not street-legal as sold.
-It ships off-road (`street_legal: kit`); road use needs a lighting/registration kit and a state that allows it.
+It ships off-road; road use needs a lighting/registration kit and a state that allows it.
 Read our street-legal guide first.

 This is the choice most Sur-Ron buyers actually face.
-You pay about $2,100 more and carry 65 more pounds for roughly 2.5× the peak power, 76% more battery, and 6 mph more top speed.
-If you'll genuinely use that performance — faster trails, bigger riders, longer days — the Ultra Bee is worth it and scores accordingly.
-If you're mostly trail cruising or still building skills, the Light Bee X is the smarter, lighter, cheaper bike and gives up surprisingly little day to day.
+You pay $2,099 more and carry 65 more pounds for roughly 2.5× the peak power, 76% more battery, and 9 mph more top speed — and the Ultra Bee takes the Score 94 to 89.
+If you will genuinely use that performance, it is worth it.
+If you are mostly trail cruising or still building skills, the Light Bee X is lighter, cheaper, and gives up surprisingly little day to day.

 Bottom line

-The Sur-Ron Ultra Bee is the most capable, best-supported electric dirt bike for a rider who's ready to step up — the class benchmark, and the reason it tops our board at 89/100.
+The Sur-Ron Ultra Bee is the most capable, best-supported electric dirt bike for a rider who's ready to step up — the class benchmark, with a top-tier VoltRipper Score of 94/100.
 It isn't a beginner bike and it isn't a value play.
 But if you've outgrown the entry tier and want more of everything without leaving the ecosystem that makes Sur-Ron worth owning, this is the one.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against the sources listed above and re-verified regularly; where listing figures are trim-specific, conflicting, or condition-dependent, we label them instead of turning them into trail claims.